Tribe's Guide to

 Contravention occurs if a person intentionally fails, or does not make a reasonable attempt, to comply with the order.
 The scope for an excusable breach is quite wide.

-A person will have a reasonable excuse for contravening a parenting order if they didn’t understand it, or if they reasonably believed that their action was necessary to protect the health or safety (including the psychological health and safety) of the child.
+A person will have a reasonable excuse for contravening a parenting order if they didn’t understand it, or if they reasonably believed that their action was necessary to protect the health or safety (including the psychological health and safety) of the child, their own self. or any other person.

 What can you do about a contravention?